-Eli Marienthal is the director of youth programs and a guide at Back to Earth.
+Eli Marienthal is the director of youth programs at Back to Earth.
 He is an avid backpacker and rock climber who has spent much of his life exploring the mountains and deserts of California.
 In 2014, Eli completed a three-year mentorship training program with The Tracking Project in New Mexico, a project designed for outdoor educators working at the nexus of natural and cultural awareness.
 He is a NOLS alumnus and a certified Wilderness First Responder.

 A PhD candidate in the Geography Department at UC Berkeley, Eli has taught undergraduate courses in international development and post-colonial theory and written about urban development, dispossession and the politics of humanitarianism.
 He holds bachelor's degrees in international development and comparative literature and a master's degree in international development studies from Brown University.

 Eli's creative practice is that of a poet, dancer, songwriter and spoken-word performer.
 He has a longstanding affiliation with Youth Speaks, the leading non-profit presenter of spoken word performance, education and youth-development programs in the country.
 He is a former Bay Area Youth slam champion, Youth National Team member and coach and has facilitated writing workshops in high schools, colleges, and prisons.